 If you need assistance in planning your own itinerary out of this one, you can ask in the comments section below.

 Please note that for all of the places I mentioned above, you will need to obtain an inner line permit from the DM office, Leh.
 You can either apply for it online or obtain it after you reach Leh from the DC office.
 You can also ask your Hotel in fact if they can arrange the permit for you at the time of booking.

 For more details on the permit, please take a look at How to Get an Inner Line Permit for Ladakh.

 Other Tips for Visiting Leh Ladakh in November

 Mentioned below are some other tips that can be helpful in planning a trip to Leh Ladakh in November.

 Try to Plan in Early November

 Srinagar Leh highway remains open in early November and you can use this road for both reaching Leh and returning home.
-Though the road can remain open even after 15th November but I would not recommend counting on it.
-There are high altitude passes on Srinagar road as well that can get snowed out anytime; leaving you stranded.
+Though the road can remain open even after 15th November, I would not recommend counting on it.
+There are high altitude passes on Srinagar road as well that can get snowed out anytime, leaving you stranded.